miriamamiri/miriamamiri.github.io/_blog/from-mamasani.md

 ---
 layout: single
-title: "On the Edge of the Neighborhood"
+title: "Political Economy in Perspective"
 date: 2025-09-28
+featured: true
 excerpt: "A 19th-century painting by Eugène Flandin, titled Mamasani Tower, shows the city where I was born.
-The painter’s vantage point could have been the hillside above my childhood neighborhood.
-What he saw, and what he could not see, tells something about how I think of political economy."
+The painter’s vantage point could have been a farm right outside my childhood neighborhood."
 header:
   teaser: images\blog\Mamasani-tower-Eugène-Flandin.jpg
 tldr: "A 19th-century lithograph by Eugène Flandin, titled Mamasani Tower, shows the city where I was born.
-The painter’s vantage point could have been the hillside above my childhood neighborhood.
+The painter’s vantage point could have been a farm right outside my childhood neighborhood.
 What he saw, and what he could not see, tells something about how I think of political economy.
-For me, the image is a reminder that individual choices are never separate from the structures around them, and that development must be understood from both the edge and the center."
+That models tell you a stylized story, but history of a place demands much more than that."
 ---

 {% include tldr.html %}